robsaundersx/academic-kickstart/content/home/experience.md

   location = "Cornwall, UK"
   date_start = "2016-04-01"
   date_end = ""
-  description = """Co-director of the MetaMakers Insitute."""
+  description = """Co-director of the MetaMakers Insitute exploring the application of Computational Creativity to the design and development of games.
+Research and leadership in the computational creativity for casual game design."""

 [[experience]]
   title = "Senior Research Fellow"